minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 tileX: The x of the tile in web mercator projection.<br/>
 tileY: The y of the tile in web mercator projection<br/>
 zoom: The zoom level of the tile.<br/>
-isMask: If true, indicates that the message mask related.<br/>
-isClassification: If true, indicates that the error is classification related.<br/>
 message: A custom message.<br/>
 form: (opitional) A JSON with submitted form.<br/>
 photo: (optional) A photo.<br/>